xieguigang/sciBASIC/vb_codestyle/README.md

 There is a VisualBasic application helper module that define in the namespace:
 [Microsoft.VisualBasic.App]()

-A VisualBasic CLI application should define the Main entry point in a Module which is named Program and running from a Integer Function Main.
+**A special function named _main_ is the starting point of execution for all VisualBasic programs**.
+A VisualBasic CLI application should define the **Main** entry point in a Module which is named _Program_ and running from a Integer Function Main.
 By using the name of Program for the entry point module, this will makes more easily recognize of your program's entry point.

     Module Program